dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 blood of black slavery, in a country that had ended segregation only a generation before mine, there he was: a symbol of progress made, and of progress to come.
-Even now, knowing that Obama's immediate legacy will forever be no less than the rise of Donald Trump, I still get chills when I watch his 2008 inauguration speech.
+Even now, knowing that Obama's immediate legacy will forever be associated with the rise of Donald Trump, I still get chills when I watch his 2008 inauguration speech.
 If there's any validity to the idea of American exceptionalism, the election of someone like Barack Obama might be its most powerful testament.